dhananjaygr/Demosecurityinwiz/100-Foundation/dspm-overview-lab.md

 *Scenario:* You work for a military contractor that is required to tag all produced content with with an appropriate senstivity level.
 As they do not work on top secret projects, they are only required to tag using a "Secret", "Classified", or "Unclassified" sensitivity label.

-## Exercise:
+## Exercise 1:

-1. *Scenario A:*  Create one ore more custom classifiers to generate a data finding when protected data is detected.
+1. Create one ore more custom classifiers to generate a data finding when protected data is detected.
 2. *Scenario B:* Generate one or more custom classifiers that generates a data finding when a file contains a required sensitivity level.
 3. *Scenario B:* Your managers asks you to ensure all files that stored with a sensitivity label.
 Generate a control that alerts when a bucket contains a file that does not contain one of the required sensitivity levels.